Types of Scholarships & Aid

 On-Campus Student Employment

 Student employment opportunities are available to all students.
-Once enrolled, current student employment listings are available through Student Jobs on MyDenison.
+Once enrolled, current student employment listings are available through Handshake.
 Many students work at Denison in offices and departments across campus.
 These students learn skills and knowledge that help them move into their professions after graduation.
-Students are responsible for managing their student employment experience, from researching opportunities, applying and interviewing.
+Students are responsible for managing their student employment experience, from researching opportunities, applying ,and interviewing.

 Additional Grants & Funding Sources